-When MARTIN’s Food Markets came on board as a major advertiser with Urban Views Weekly, two community-minded organizations joined forces in a way that’s making a big difference for area non-profit organizations.
-Now, entering the second year of that partnership, Urban Views and MARTIN’s have developed two new opportunities to encourage youth seeking post-secondary education.
+When MARTIN’s Food Markets came on board as a major advertiser with Urban Views Weekly, viagra 100mg case two community-minded organizations joined forces in a way that’s making a big difference for area non-profit organizations.
+Now, clinic entering the second year of that partnership, Urban Views and MARTIN’s have developed two new opportunities to encourage youth seeking post-secondary education.

 In February 2012, Urban Views Weekly in partnership with MARTIN’s Food Markets launched its Non-Profit of the Month program.
 The program awards $10,000 worth of free advertisement each month to a selected non-profit organization that serves children or addresses hunger in the African American community.
 The program fills a gap that allows worthy organizations, with little to no budget for advertising, to tell their story and, thus, attract new clients, volunteers and investors.

 The partnership with MARTIN’s has helped Urban Views expand its mission to showcase the positive side of life in the African American community.
 Building on MARTIN’s long history of giving back to the communities in which it operates, the Non-Profit of the Month program has also been a way for the food market to further deepen its commitment to supporting organizations that serve youth and address hunger.

 “Being selected led to a stream of small donations from individuals and the development of a partnership with a local business, resulting in a donation of $700 and new volunteers at Friends.” – The Friends Association for Children Executive Director Cherry Peters